-- 1) Achievement of the minimum required score on the entrance exam - 2) Possess a diploma from an accredited high school or its equivalent. - 3) Valid State issued ID for IL or IN
+- 1) Achievement of the minimum required score on the entrance exam - 2) Possess a diploma from an accredited high school or its equivalent. - 3) Resident of IL or IN with a valid IL or IN State issued ID

 4) A cleared record with the Health Care Worker Registry in Illinois or Indiana State Nurse Aide Registry.
 Any student whose record displays administrative findings of abuse, neglect, or misappropriations of property must present documentation from current employer or state waiver.

 (Waivers will be handled on a case-by-case basis.)

-ATS Institute of Technology reserves the right to deny admission previously accepted if any of the items listed above are not successfully completed or found to be falsely represented.
+ATS Institute of Technology reserves the right to deny admission when previously accepted if any of the items listed above are not successfully completed or found to be falsely represented.